Actively Recruiting

 • Abnormal vital signs for age, especially heart rate and blood pressure

-• Known electrolyte abnormalities
+• Known electrolyte imbalances

-• Taking beta blockers or other blood pressure lowering medications
+• Taking beta blockers or other blood pressure-lowering medications

 • Known or expected difficult airway

-• Abnormal neurological examination
+• Abnormal neurological exam

 • Parent(s) or caregiver(s) do not speak English